 So What Else Baltimore

-After 3 years of explosive growth in the DC region, So What Else started working with local activists and philanthropists to bring So What Else to Baltimore.
-In the last 3 years, our Baltimore wing has grown to 15 weekly after school classes in a wide range of topics, from SWE classics like Integrative Wellness and Expressive Arts to working with Baltimore-area educators to start new programs like Vegan Cooking and sponsor organizations like Code in the Schools.
-Check out some of our biggest Baltimore programs below:
+After years of growth in the DC region, So What Else started working with local activists and philanthropists to bring reach kids in Baltimore.
+In the last 3 years, our Baltimore wing has grown to 15 weekly after school classes.
+Covering a wide range of topics, from Integrative Wellness and Expressive Arts.
+We're also excited to be working with Baltimore-area educators to start new programs like Vegan Cooking and sponsor organizations like Code in the Schools.
+Check out some Baltimore programs below:

 AFSIVA Vegan Cooking Program

 Spring 2017 was our first semester at the Augusta Fells Savage Institute of Visual Arts, and our weekly cooking class taught our 15 high school students the basics of vegan eating, sustainable food sourcing, and how to find their way away around a kitchen.
 Our Baltimore Coordinator Christine Garrahan designed and spearheaded this program with the help of Chef Eli and a small group of Baltimore chefs.
 Under Christine's initiative our AFSIVA students also enjoyed a weekend retreat in Thurmont, MD at ThorpeWood, a retreat center that promotes exploring nature and learning with horses in a relaxing, rural environment.
 Throughout the weekend they shared their thoughts on what it means to be a leader, worked together to explore the wilderness, shared personal stories through spoken word, and connected to their surroundings through a guided meditation and yoga.
 This retreat was the first of its kind for So What Else and we hope to use the successes and lessons from this event to continue developing this retreat to run for our high schoolers each semester.